 Then, once they’ve done that, doubled pricing at the high end at least … maybe later, once they get past $5m ARR or so and build up confidence … I ask them to ask for $1,000,000 next time.
 Or at least — $500,000 a year.
 OK, more often, $500,000.

 If it’s a true solution sale.
 More on the difference here.

 Now, if your biggest customer pays you $60,000 today … asking for $500,000 a year, or even $1m, may sound nuts.
 But it turns out it isn’t.

 Do it when a prospect asks you for something that pushes your solution.
 When it’s clear they want to buy, but they want the product to go further than it does today.

 Variant #2 is to go back to an existing, successful customer and say “We want to do more for you.
-What could we do to get the deal up to $500,000 or $1m a year?”
+What other big problems can we solve for you?
+Are there any problems so big, we could we do to get the deal up to $500,000 or even $1m a year?”
 This will create a dialogue.
 And maybe even a Yes.

 This thing is — the bigger and more important a solution is in the true Enterprise … the more it’s worth.

 Budgets are fixed in an absolute sense.
 But they flow to the biggest and best-est solutions.
 As you march upmarket, you also need to march “up value”.